lizmat/articles/5to6-classes.md

     my $point = Point->new( x => 42, y => 666 );
     $point->x(314);

-Then there is the way that is used a lot, but which depends on the implementation detail of how objects are implemented in Perl 5.
+Here is a way that is used a lot, but which depends on the implementation detail of how objects are implemented in Perl 5.
 Since an object in Perl 5 is usually just a hash reference with benefits, one *can* use the object as a hash reference and directly access keys in the underlying hash.
 But this breaks the encapsulation of the object, and bypasses any additional checks that a mutator may do:

     # Perl 5
     my $point = Point->new( x => 42, y => 666 );
     $point->{x} = 314;  # change x to 314 unconditionally: dirty but fast

-And then there is an "official" way of creating accessors that can also be used as mutators using
-[lvalue subroutines](https://perldoc.pl/perlsub#Lvalue-subroutines), but
-which isn't used a lot in Perl 5 for various reasons.
-But which *is* very close to how mutators work in Perl 6:
+An "official" way of creating accessors that can also be used as mutators uses [lvalue subroutines](https://perldoc.pl/perlsub#Lvalue-subroutines), but which isn't used a lot in Perl 5 for various reasons.
+It *is* however very close to how mutators work in Perl 6:

     # Perl 5